 If police arrest you in Nassau or Suffolk County, they may collect evidence like drugs, weapons, or other physical items.
-Prosecutors can try to use that evidence against you in court.
+Prosecutors will attempt to use that evidence against you in court.
 Before trial, the court may hold a suppression hearing.
 This type of hearing decides whether the evidence is allowed or must be excluded from your case.
 Long Island suppression hearings are crucial because they can significantly impact the outcome of your case.
 Our experienced Long Island criminal defense attorneys are here to guide you through the process and protect your rights.

 What is a Suppression Hearing?

 A suppression hearing is a legal procedure where your lawyer argues that certain evidence gathered by the police shouldn’t be used in court.
-If the court agrees that the evidence was collected improperly, it can’t be used against you.
-This could lead to your charges being reduced or even dropped if the remaining evidence isn’t enough to prove your guilt.
+If the court finds the evidence was collected improperly, it cannot be used at trial.

 Types of Long Island Suppression Hearings